EzaMaster/MatrixCalculator/README.md

 ## Overview

 Welcome to the Matrix Calculator project!
 This tool is designed to perform a variety of matrix operations, making it a versatile solution for linear algebra computations.
-Whether you need to some work with matrices, this calculator has you covered.
+Whether you need to work with matrices, this calculator has you covered.

 ## About the Developer